qrtl/hls-custom/purchase_stock_bl_date/readme/USAGE.rst

 * Open the Receipts form and click on the "Unlock" button.
 * Enable the 'Force B/L Date' option and add or update the B/L Date.
-* After updating, click on the "Lock" button to update the inventory valuation and the corresponding Stock Journal Entry.
+* After updating, click on the "Update Valuation" button to update the inventory valuation and the corresponding Stock Journal Entry.